owkin/FLamby/README.md

 FLamby can be easily adapted to different frameworks as the pytorch abstractions are quite flexible.
-We give an example of interfacing with [Fed-BioMed](https://gitlab.inria.fr/fedbiomed/fedbiomed), [here](./integration/fedbiomed/flamby-integration-into-fedbiomed.md) and an example of interfacing with [FedML](https://github.com/FedML-AI/FedML), [there](./integration/fedbiomed/flamby-integration-into-fedbml.md).
+We give an example of interfacing with [Substra](https://docs.substra.org/en/stable/) [here](./integration/Substra/flamby-integration-into-substra.md), [Fed-BioMed](https://gitlab.inria.fr/fedbiomed/fedbiomed) [here](./integration/fedbiomed/flamby-integration-into-fedbiomed.md) and an example of interfacing with [FedML](https://github.com/FedML-AI/FedML), [there](./integration/fedbiomed/flamby-integration-into-fedbml.md).
-Integration was also tested with [substra](https://github.com/Substra/substra).
 All major FL-frameworks should be compatible with FLamby modulo some glue code.
 If you have a working example of using FLamby with another FL-framework please open a PR.

 ### Heterogeneity plots